* Assets: $2,824,840,373 (2017)

-AECF funnels a great deal of money to the Kids Count Network, a group of state-based child-advocacy and research organizations that use data to promote “smart policies” on a variety of issues including child welfare, juvenile justice, education, and economic opportunity.
-The Network’s online KIDS COUNT Data Center features state and local statistics that track the well-being of children—as measured by hundreds of key indicators—over time and across geographical locations.
-This website is supplemented by the Foundation’s annual KIDS COUNT Data Book.
+- AECF funnels a great deal of money to the Kids Count Network, a group of state-based child-advocacy and research organizations that aim to promote “smart policies” on a variety of issues including child welfare, juvenile justice, education, and economic opportunity.
+The Network’s online Kids Count Data Center features state and local statistics that track the well-being of children—as measured by hundreds of key indicators—over time and across geographical locations.
+This website is supplemented by the Foundation’s annual Kids Count Data Book.

-* Work, Education, and Income: This AECF program: (a) invests in groups that seek to expand access to postsecondary education and skills training for adults and youth; (b) builds partnerships with businesses and others to increase career opportunities for low-wage workers and jobseekers; (c) helps low-skill workers supplement their incomes through tax credits and social enterprise and microenterprise models; and (d) promotes changes in federal and state policies so as to ensure paid family leave for all workers and expanded civil rights (e.g., voting rights) for people with criminal records.
+- The Work, Education and Income program invests in initiatives geared toward: (a) “expanding access to postsecondary education and skills training for adults and youth”; “building partnerships with businesses and others to increase career opportunities for low-wage workers and job-seekers”; “helping families find additional ways to supplement their income through tax credits and other public benefits, and through social enterprise and microenterprise models that lead to jobs for less-prepared adults”; and (d) “promoting changes in federal and state policies on paid family leave, criminal records, and other issues to better serve low-income families.”

-* Financial Well Being: This AECF program disburses money to groups and projects that aim to increase “access to fairly priced, appropriate financial products and services”; protects consumers from “high-cost products and practices that deplete family resources”; and promotes federal and state policies that “support asset building, affordable financial services, and consumer protection.”
+- The Financial Well Being program disburses money to groups and projects that aim to increase “access to fairly priced, appropriate financial products and services.”
+It also protects consumers from “high-cost products and practices that deplete family resources,” and it promotes federal and state policies that “support asset building, affordable financial services, and consumer protection.”

-* Center for Working Families: This AECF inititiative provides low-income individuals and families with financial coaching and education; helps them find work in their preferred fields; and helps them take advantage of public benefits like the earned income tax credit.
+- The Center for Working Families program is an AECF initiative that provides low-income individuals and families with financial coaching and education; helps them find work in their preferred fields; and helps them take advantage of public benefits like the earned income tax credit.

-The Evidence2Success initiative “helps identify problems and solutions” that have “proven” to be effective at helping children.
-Its principal tools include: (a) the Evidence2Success Youth Experience Survey, which provides public agencies and communities with a “big picture” view of how youngsters are doing and the challenges that influence their development; and (b) Blueprints for Healthy Youth Development, which helps to “match” children’s individual strengths and needs with “cost-effective, evidence-based programs designed to help.”
+- The Evidence2Success initiative “helps identify problems and solutions” that have “proven” to be effective at helping children.
+Its principal tools include: (a) the Evidence2Success Youth Experience Survey, which provides public agencies and communities with a “big picture” view of how youngsters are doing and the challenges that influence their development; and (b) Blueprints for Healthy Youth Development, whose objective is to “match” children’s individual strengths and needs with “cost-effective, evidence-based programs designed to help.”

-AECF investments in this area encourage a focus on research and evaluation to determine what ideas and approaches are “most effective for improving the well-being of children and families,” particularly in the areas of =topics_id:194">family permanence, =topics_id:102">poverty and opportunity, and =topics_id:104">community change.
+- AECF investments in this category encourage a focus on Research and Evaluation to determine what ideas and approaches are “most effective for improving the well-being of children and families,” particularly in the areas of “family permanence, poverty and opportunity, and community change.”

-AECF’s grants in this area aim to “strengthen decision makers’ capacity to “promote the effective administration of essential safety-net programs proven to lift families out of poverty,” promote the expansion of refundable tax credits for low-income working families, improve access to federal child welfare benefits, and provide alternatives to youth detention and incarceration.
+- The State and Federal Policy Reform program aims to “strengthen decision makers’ capacity” to “promote the effective administration of essential safety-net programs proven to lift families out of poverty”; promote the expansion of refundable tax credits for low-income working families; improve access to federal child welfare benefits; and provide alternatives to youth detention and incarceration.

 For information about past Casey Foundation initiatives, click here.

-Among the many hundreds of Casey Foundation grantees are the following: the American Bar Association Fund for Justice and Education; the American Civil Liberties Union Foundation; the Arab American Institute Foundation; the Aspen Institute; ACORN (more than $1.7 million from 2001-09, including $685,000 to ACORN Housing Corporation); the Brennan Center for Justice; the Brookings Institution; the Center for American Progress Action Fund; the Center for Community Change; the Childrens Defense Fund; the Council on Foundations; Demos: A Network for Ideas and Action; the Ella Baker Center for Human Rights; the Independent Media Center; the Institute for Womens Policy Research; the Ms. Foundation for Women; the National Committee for Responsive Philanthropy; the National Council of La Raza; the National Immigration Law Center; National Public Radio; the Neighborhood Funders Group; the New America Foundation; Planned Parenthood; the Public Broadcasting Service; the Public Justice Center; the Rockefeller Family Fund; the Tides Foundation and the Tides Center; and the Urban Institute.
+Among the many hundreds of additional Casey Foundation grantees are the following: the American Civil Liberties Union Foundation; the Arab American Institute Foundation; the Aspen Institute; ACORN (more than $1.7 million from 2001-09, including $685,000 to ACORN Housing Corporation); the Brennan Center for Justice; the Brookings Institution; the Center for American Progress Action Fund; the Center for Community Change; the Childrens Defense Fund; the Council on Foundations; Demos; the Ella Baker Center for Human Rights; the Independent Media Center; the Institute for Womens Policy Research; the Ms. Foundation for Women; the National Committee for Responsive Philanthropy; the National Council of La Raza; the National Immigration Law Center; National Public Radio; the Neighborhood Funders Group; the New America Foundation; Planned Parenthood; the Public Broadcasting Service; the Public Justice Center; the Rockefeller Family Fund; the Tides Foundation and the Tides Center; and the Urban Institute.